El Santo: El Santo

 In the early 1940s, Guzmán married María de los Ángeles Rodríguez Montaño (Maruca), a union that produced eleven children; including his youngest child Jorge, who also became a famous wrestler in his own right, El Hijo del Santo ("The Son of Santo").
 In 1942, Guzmán's manager, Don Jesús Lomelí, was putting together a new team of wrestlers, all dressed in silver, and wanted him to be a part of it.
-Lomelí suggested three names, "El Santo" ("The Saint"), "El Diablo" ("The Devil") or "El Angel" ("The Angel"), and Guzmán chose the first one.
+Lomelí suggested three names, "El Santo" ("The Saint"), "El Diablo" ("The Devil") or "El Angel" ("The Angel"), and Guzmán chose the first one due to the contrast with his rudo personality.
 On 26 July, aged 24, he wrestled at the Arena México for the first time as El Santo, although he later was known simply as "Santo".
 Under this new name he quickly found his style.

+On April 2, 1943, Santo headlined the debut show at the newly built Arena Coliseo in a Mexican National Middleweight Championship match against Tarzán Lopez.
+He lost the bout, but avenged himself by defeating Lopez in a Luchas de Apuestas at the EMLL 10th Anniversary Show and claiming his hair.

+On November 19, 1944, Santo teamed for the first time with Gory Guerrero to form "La Pareja Atómica" ("the Atomic Pair"), a tandem that would go on to achieve legendary status & remain undefeated throughout their tenure together.
+On May 15, 1946, Santo won the NWA World Welterweight Championship in the final of an internationally themed tournament, triggering a groundswell of fan support behind him as a symbol of national pride (despite his rudo nature).

 One of Santo's greatest matches was in 1952, when he fought a tag-team known as Los Hermanos Shadow (which consisted of famed luchadors Blue Demon and the Black Shadow).
-Santo beat and unmasked Black Shadow in the ring, which triggered Blue Demon's decision to become a técnico, as well as a legendary feud between Santo and Blue Demon that culminated in his defeat in a well-publicized series of matches in 1952 and again in 1953.
-Although they appeared together in a number of action/adventure films, their rivalry never really ended in later years since Santo always remembered his defeat at Blue Demon's hands.
+Santo beat and unmasked Black Shadow in the ring on November 7, 1952, which triggered Blue Demon's decision to become a técnico, as well as a legendary feud between Santo and Blue Demon that culminated in his defeat in a well-publicized series of matches in 1952 and again in 1953.
+Although they appeared together in a number of action/adventure films, and teamed together semi-regularly in matches from 1963 onwards, their rivalry never really ended in later years since Santo always remembered his defeat at Blue Demon's hands.

+In 1957, a pay dispute with EMLL management lead to Santo leaving the company.
+His debut movie premiered the following year, with the notoriety Santo garnered from it allowing him great autonomy in his wrestling bookings.
+He returned to EMLL by 1961, and officially became a técnico himself in 1962 as part of an angle where his rudo teammates Los Espantos turned on him.

 El Santo was known to never remove his mask, even in private company.
 When traveling on flights, he made sure to take a different flight than his crew to avoid having them see his face when he was required to remove his mask to get through customs.